Financial-Stability/Blindwrite-Clone/README.md

 * Once timer is done:
   * Click "Blindwrite" to blur text again if you would like to continue writing.
   * Click "Write" to unblur text
+  * Refresh page if you want to restart

 ## Preview